zengm-games/zengm/HACKING.md

 (Running  just `make` will run the RequireJS optimizer and minify CSS.)

-Alternatively, to use the unminified uncombined JavaScript files, just change
+Alternatively, to use the unminified uncombined JavaScript files, go to Tools > Enable Debug Mode.
+This is quite useful during development, since it avoids the need for any compile step

-      <script src="/gen/app.js"></script>

-to

-      <script data-main="/js/app.js" src="/js/lib/require.js"></script>

-in index.html.
-This is convenient for development, since any change to a .js or .html file will immediately be reflected after a page reload.